 - complying with legislation.

-Regular meetings are held to make decisions for the region and to discuss local issues.
+To make decisions for the region, statutory meetings are held every month.
 Council staff action the decisions made at council meetings.

 Councillors are also responsible for portfolios or special areas of interest.
 See Councillor Portfolio System and Protocols for details about each councillor's area of interest.

 As well as being a councillor, the mayor has extra duties.
 The mayor: